rootwork/rootwork.org/hugo/content/dead-link.md

 slug: '/dead-link'

-description: 'This is a dead link' # For SEO and social media snippets.
+# For SEO and social media snippets (recommended 150-200 characters).
+description: >
+  This is a dead link

 draft: false
 featured: false